Enjoying A Kid-Free Hudson Valley Weekend

 While we enjoyed our grown-up, kid-free time there’s no reason you couldn’t do much of this weekend getaway in Dutchess County with kids along.

 All the mansions, gardens and grounds are fine with kids.
-Small children will most like wandering around the garden at Inishfree, while kids old enough to be learning history can appreciate Hyde Park.
-Teens who have the Great Gatsby or other Fitzgerald are the best audience for the mansions.
+Small children will most enjoy wandering around the garden at Inishfree, while kids old enough to be learning history can appreciate Hyde Park.
+Teens who have the Great Gatsby or other Fitzgerald are the best audience for the gilded-age mansions.

 Read more: Vacations in Dutchess County with kids.